nadtakanfuthoem/write-good-code/README.md

 * Use clear and consistent coding conventions.
 This makes your code easier to read and understand, even for people unfamiliar with your codebase.

 ## 9. Don't repeat yourself (DRY)
-Don't forget to avoid duplicating code whenever possible.
+Remember to avoid duplicating code whenever possible.
 Duplicated code is more challenging to maintain and more error-prone.

 Many tools can be employed to avoid duplication in your code.
 * Functions and modules.